nathanlane/nathanlane.github.io/src/content/post/taking-geospatial-data-to-r-how-to-ditch-arcgis.md

 <ul>
 <li>First, if you can do GIS work on your Linux system or Mac without having to run things through a lame emulator.
 <li>Second, you can cut yourself loose from dealing with the clunky ArcGIS licensing system.
 <li>Third, the GIS/R user community is pretty dang big, with a growing collection of resources and libraries.
 <li>Fourth, you can escape the mysterious, temperamental nature of ArcGIS and have full control over data outputs.
 Most quant folks I know try to minimize their time processing things on ArcGIS, outsourcing data as soon as possible to Stata or R. By working entirely in R lets you skip the murky black box of ArcGIS.
 </ul>

 All this means there are many reasons to dump ArcGIS--something I should have done before my pal called me out on twitter.

 ![Damnnnnnn](/images/blog/assets/calledout.gif)

 Here are just some aspects on working with raster and vector data in R for those wanting to migrate from ArcGIS.
 Plus some tools that helped me with scripts to manipulate "large" data sets--say a couple gigs of raster data, etc..

 To get started working with GIS data, a couple of R packages cover most ArcGIS tasks.
 I'd install <code>sp, Raster, rgeostats, maptools,</code>and <code>rgdal</code> packages, which cover a surprising number of bases (Also: <a title="rgdal in linux" href="http://robinlovelace.net/r/2013/11/26/installing-rgdal-on-ubuntu.html">* this is helpful to note if you're a Linux user*</a>).

 **Starting with Raster Data**

 Let's consider working with raster files first.
-You can think of loading GIS-based data just like you would any object, such as .csv file.
+You can think of loading GIS-based data just like you would any object, such as.csv file.
 Specifically, <code>library( raster )</code> is enough to load raster-based images directly into R.

 {% highlight R %}
 library(raster)
 weatherfile <- "/home/user/population_raster.tif"
 rasterweather <- raster( weatherfile )
 popfile <- "/home/user/population_raster.tif"
 rasterpop <- raster( popfile )
 {% endhighlight %}

 Crop to the size of Europe shapefile; the extent() function helps with this.

 {% highlight R %}
-rasterpop <- crop( rasterpopfile , extent( rasterweather ) )
+rasterpop <- crop( rasterpopfile, extent( rasterweather ) )
 {% endhighlight %}

 Above, I used the <code>extext()</code> function to automatically use the dimensions of another file in our memory.
 Since we're in R, we can easily save an extent to an object and re use it.

 One thing that ArcGIS has over R, however, is that it is based thoroughly on a graphical user interface and allows you to *see* multiple layers seamlessly.
 Nonetheless, the <code>raster</code> package (as well as staples such as <code>GGPLOT2</code>) allow you to eyeball and visualize GIS tasks.
 To plot an individual R layer, <code>plot(rasterpopfile):</code>

 ![Image](/images/blog/assets/Rplot04.jpg)